Lordship of Vignacourt

 Some lords had only a title of this place, others were owners.
 Jean de Varennes for example has left his name to the "bois of Varennes", just next to the Vignacourt forest.

 The list below was established, as objectively as possible.
 The information presently available in the archives are sometimes contradictory for a few "connections".
 These first historians having made this research work, beforehand, tried to dig deeper, to resolved the points of difference.
 Nevertheless, the "central dimension" of these names are close to the reality.

 These information are completed over time by the new advancement in the documentation research and by exchanges with other researchers.
-(The french part is more advanced).

 The Lordship of vignacourt has belonged to:

 - of Liefman CALMER,

 Lord of Vignacourt and other place (Flixecourt... ).
 He was was a strong Christian and has founded the collegiate church of Vignacourt and the "organization" (several Canons).

 He was initially Canon at the Amiens cathedral in 1200.
 The old cathedral of Amiens burned in 1218.
 It was struck by lightning and burnt.